ThomasVrancken/info9023-mlops/demos/demo1/README.md

 - Push changes to GitHub.
 - Create and merge a pull request.
 - Understand basic Git commands and workflows.
+- Understand the difference between Trunk based development and Git Flow.
+- Use code quality tools like Ruff and Black.
+- Use pre-commit hooks to ensure code quality.

 If you're already familiar with Git and GitHub, you can use this lab to refresh your knowledge and practice your skills.